 Emma and Oleg miss their friend Sarah, so they decide to invent a new class member.
 They add Sebastian Cole to the register and complete work on his behalf.
 Imagine their surprise when a boy claiming to be Sebastian suddenly appears!
-In fact, all sorts of impossible things seem to be happening, from goats in school to walking snowmen.
-Mysterious forces are less than pleased with Sebastian’s arrival, and are circling, ready to remove him.
+All sorts of impossible things seem to be happening, from goats in school to walking snowmen.
+Mysterious forces are less than pleased with Sebastian’s arrival and are circling, ready to remove him.
 When he disappears, it’s up to Emma and Oleg to rescue their new friend.

 Books are the place for impossible things to happen, and they abound here, but it was the realistic touches that I enjoyed the most.
-Imagination is at the heart of Emma and Oleg story, but the other characters, from their Year 6 classmates and teachers, to Emma’s brother, are very well drawn.
-Each have real depth and add something extra to the read.
+Imagination is at the heart of Emma and Oleg story, but the other characters, from their Year 6 classmates and teachers to Emma’s brother, are very well drawn.
+Each has real depth and add something extra to the read.

-This heartwarming story would be enjoyed by independent young readers and it would make a good class book too, with plenty of action and a very realistic depiction of classroom life alongside the adventure and magic.
+Independent young readers would enjoy this heartwarming story, and it would make a good class book too, with plenty of action and a very realistic depiction of classroom life alongside the adventure and magic.
 If your class contains fans of David Walliams and David Baddiel, get them to give this a try!

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.